Wine (software): Security

-Wine vis-à-vis native Unix applications
+Wine versus native Unix applications

 A common concern about Wine is that its existence means that vendors are less likely to write native Linux, macOS, and BSD applications.
 As an example of this, it is worth considering IBM's 1994 operating system, OS/2 Warp.
 An article describes the weaknesses of OS/2 which killed it, the first one being:

 OS/2 offered excellent compatibility with DOS and Windows 3.1 applications.
 No, this is not an error.
 Many application vendors argued that by developing a DOS or Windows app, they would reach the OS/2 market in addition to DOS/Windows markets and they didn't develop native OS/2 applications.

 However, OS/2 had many problems with end user acceptance.
 Perhaps the most serious was that most computers sold already came with DOS and Windows, and many people didn't bother to evaluate OS/2 on its merits due to already having an operating system.
 "Bundling" of DOS and Windows and the chilling effect this had on the operating system market frequently came up in United States v.
 Microsoft Corporation.

 The Wine project itself responds to the specific complaint of "encouraging" the continued development for the Windows API on one of its wiki pages:

 For most people there remain a handful of programs locking them in to Windows.
 It's obvious there will never be a Microsoft Office ported to Linux, however older versions of programs like TurboTax won't be ported either.
 Similarly, there are tens of thousands of games and internal corporate applications which will never be ported.
 If you want to use Linux and rely on any legacy Windows application, something like Wine is essential...
 Wine makes Linux more useful and allows for millions of users to switch who couldn't otherwise.
 This greatly raises Linux marketshare, drawing more commercial and community developers to Linux.

 Also, the Wine Wiki page claims that Wine can help break the chicken-and-egg problem for Linux on the desktop: